yao-jz/yao-jz.github.io/_pages/about.md

 1. Reviewer (EMNLP 2022)
 2. Member of the Bodybuilding Team of Tsinghua University (from 2022)
-3. Vice President of the Student Winter Swimming Association of Tsinghua University (from 2021)
+3. Vice President of the Student Winter Swimming Association of Tsinghua University (from 2022)
+4. Member of the Student Winter Swimming Association of Tsinghua University (from 2021)
-4. Member of swimming team of CST in Tsinghua University (2019)
+5. Member of swimming team of CST in Tsinghua University (2019)

 # Selected Honors and Awards